ChrisB55/Neighborhood-Map-App/README.md

-### Neighborhood-Map-Project Udacity Front End Web Developer Project 9.
-Capitol Hill, Washington DC Fun Places To Visit.
+### Map of Fun Places To Visit in and nearby Capitol Hill, Washington DC.

 #### Intro
 This map provides visitors to Washington D.C a list of lesser known tourists locations if they're interested in going off the beated path.
 It features a Google Map roughly displaying Capitol Hill and a few spots not too far from Capitol Hill.
 It also allows users to look up wikipedia information about the locations so they can research locations before making a decision.